Tom Savage (social entrepreneur)

 Tom Savage (born 27 July 1979) is a British social entrepreneur, founder of award-winning Blue Ventures and 3Desk.

 In 2007, Savage won the Edge Upstart Young Social Entrepreneur of the Year Award and was interviewed in The Guardian.
-Savage was also cited as an inspiration to Prime Minister Gordon Brown in his book Britain's Everyday Heroes.
+Savage was also cited, as an inspiration to Prime Minister Gordon Brown in his book Britain's Everyday Heroes.

+Education

+Tom Savage graduated with a degree in Business from the University of Edinburgh.
+He has a postgraduate degree in business from the University of Oxford.

+Career

+Tom Savage began his career as an analyst at UBS Warburg, now known as UBS.